 In 2015, the network gained competition in the form of Buzzr, a new digital subchannel network run by Fremantle Media.
-Buzzr is airing the programs they own that are not part of GSN's lineup (barring Match Game and Card Sharks) and is currently in several markets with a planned nationwide rollout.
+Buzzr is airing the programs they own that are not part of GSN's lineup (barring Match Game) and is currently in several markets with a planned nationwide rollout.

 Original GSN programming, counting revivals of existing formats:

 - As Seen On... (series that basically consisted of clips)

 - Bingo America (semi-revival of National Bingo Night, using the same ball cage)

 - Black And White Overnite (also known as "Sunday Night In Black & White")

 - Burt Luddin's Love Buffet